frictionlessdata/website/site/blog/2016-08-30-publish/README.md

 You can publish **any kind of data** as a Data Package.

-Making existing data into a Data Package is very simple.

-And once you have packaged up your data making it available for others is as simple as [putting it online][online] or sending an email.
+Making existing data into a Data Package is very straightforward.
+Once you have packaged up your data, you can make it available for others by [putting it online][online] or sending an email.

 [online]: /blog/2016/08/29/publish-online/